 You will be able to discuss your child's progress at parents' meetings held in the Autumn, Spring and Summer terms.

-Your child's class teacher will be available to speak to after school along with the SENCO (Special Educational Needs Co-ordinator).
+Your child's class teacher will be available to speak to after school along with the SENDCO (Special Educational Needs Co-ordinator).
 Please arrange appointments in advance by contacting school on 0161 3384854.

 6. How will you help me to support my child learning?